dreamit-de/graphql-server/README.md

 - **graphql_server_availability**: Availability gauge with status 0 (unavailable) and 1 (available)
 - **graphql_server_request_throughput**: The number of incoming requests
 - **graphql_server_errors**: The number of errors that are encountered while running the GraphQLServer.
 The counter uses the *errorName* field as label so errors could be differentiated.
-Default label for schema validation errors is "SchemaValidationError", "GraphQLError" for graphql errors and the error name if another type of error occurs.
+At the moment the following labels are available and initialised with 0:
+  - FetchError
+  - GraphQLError
+  - SchemaValidationError
+  - MethodNotAllowedError
+  - InvalidSchemaError
+  - MissingQueryParameterError
+  - ValidationError
+  - SyntaxError

 A simple metrics endpoint can be created by using `getMetricsContentType` and `getMetrics` functions from the `GraphQLServer` instance.
 In the example below a second route is used to return metrics data.